Helen Lee Bouygues

 Selected press and media mentions

-Bouygues is the proud mother of a daughter who is seven years old—a developmental stage regarded as the “age of reason,” when children can begin to understand another’s point of view.
+Bouygues established the Reboot Foundation to promote more critical thinking.
+She is also the inspired mother of a daughter who is seven years old—a developmental stage regarded as the “age of reason,” when children can begin to understand another’s point of view.

 “My purpose in creating the Reboot Foundation is to provide parents and others with evidence-based tools they can use to promote the development of critical thinking in the next generation.”